 One Up is a simple counter that you can increment or decrement manually or setup to connect to RetroAchievements.org to display information about your account and your progress.
-One Up is highly customizable and will automatically update its display with your latest information, making it the perfect companion when hunting achievements, especially if you are streaming.
+One Up is highly customizable and can update its display with your latest information with a simple key press of your choice, making it the perfect companion when hunting achievements, especially if you are streaming.

 This application is open source and distributed under the Creative Commons NC-BY-SA license (no commercial use, credit the author and redestribute under the same conditions).
-Sources are available through a GitHub repository and the latest release can also be downloaded from GitHub.
+Sources are available through a GitHub repository and you can also find the latest releases there.

 When you start One Up for the first time, it behaves as a regular manual counter.
 By default you can use the + and - keys of the numpad to increment and decrement the counter.
 Thanks to the JNativeHook library, you can do so even out of focus, when another application is being used.